-Third year Ph.D. student @KAIST bio-imaging signal processing & learning lab (BISPL).
-Intern at NVIDIA Research.
-Prior research intern at Google Research Perception (LUMA), and Los Alamos National Laboratory (LANL) applied math and plasma physics group (T-5).
+Final year Ph.D. student @KAIST bio-imaging signal processing & learning lab (BISPL).
+Prior research intern at NVIDIA Research, Google Research Perception (LUMA), and Los Alamos National Laboratory (LANL) applied math and plasma physics group (T-5).
 Diffusion models and inverse problems enthusiast.
 Hyungjin Chung has pioneered and advanced some of the most widely acknowledged works on diffusion model-based inverse problem solvers.
-Interested in 1) Advancing and widening the applicability of diffusion models in inverse imaging, 2) Acceleration of diffusion models, 3) Application to solve real-world problems (e.g. medical imaging).
+My research interests include, but are not restricted to advancing and widening the applicability of diffusion models in inverse imaging, applications to solve real-world problems (e.g. medical imaging).

 Download my CV.